My baby girl, my second child, Luna Rose Silvestri, was born on Saturday, July 14. Five days later, she almost died from GBS meningitis.

 There are moments in time you never forget: a magical kiss on your wedding day, finding out you’re pregnant for the first time, watching your 5-day old baby girl lying as still as death in a NICU crib as she’s lifted into an ambulance.
+We’d never even heard of GBS meningitis and had no idea what was wrong.

 Almost two weeks late, Luna was born at home in the shower of our master bathroom.
 It was beautiful.
 She started to cry even before she was fully out and latched and breastfed almost immediately.
 She even opened her eyes and posed for photos.
 A healthy 8 pounds, 2 ounces and 20.5 inches long, she was perfect in every way.